Robert Woodard II: Oklahoma City Blue (2022–2023)

 On February 19, 2022, Woodard was acquired via waivers by the Iowa Wolves.
 Two days later, Woodard was traded to the Oklahoma City Blue in exchange for Melvin Frazier.

 On March 4, 2022, Woodard signed a two-way contract with the San Antonio Spurs.

 On October 4, 2022, Woodard signed with the Oklahoma City Thunder.
 On October 7, Woodard was waived after appearing in one pre season game.
 On November 3, 2022, Woodard was named to the opening night roster for the Oklahoma City Blue.

 ADA Blois (2023)

 On August 2, 2023, Woodard signed with ADA Blois of the French Betclic Élite.

 Maroussi (2023–2024)

 On December 17, 2023, Woodard signed with Greek club Maroussi for the rest of the season.

 Memphis Hustle (2024–2025)

 On October 28, 2024, Woodard joined the Memphis Hustle.

 Delaware Blue Coats (2025)

 On January 6, 2025, Woodard was traded to the Delaware Blue Coats.

+Maine Celtics (2025–present)

+On December 19, 2025, the Maine Celtics announced that they had signed Woodard.